 Casement Windows Catch Side Breezes

-But casements, remember, have that open sash acting as a flap to funnel breezes into your house.
-For example, if your home is tightly boxed in by neighbors, the angle of the casement windows may allow you to catch breezes that other window styles could not make use of.
+If you want to promote air-flow in your house, a casement window can be to your advantage.
+The open sash on a casement window acts as a flap to funnel breezes into your house.
+If your home is tightly boxed in by neighbors, the angle of the casement windows may allow you to catch breezes.
+The sash effectively scoops in air and sends it into your house.

 But this can also work against you if prevailing breezes tend to go in the other direction.
 Breezes that flow over the top of casement sashes will largely not be sent into the home.
 The casement sash blocks the wind.